Paul Scholes

-Paul Scholes (born 16 November 1974) is an English former football pundit, coach and player.
-Widely regarded as one of the greatest midfielders of all time, Scholes spent his entire professional playing career with Manchester United, for whom he scored over 150 goals in more than 700 appearances between 1993 and 2013.
-Scholes won 25 trophies, including 11 Premier League titles (more than any other English player), three FA Cups and two UEFA Champions League titles.
-He is renowned for his technical skills, accurate passing, intelligent movement, powerful shooting from long range and goal-scoring ability.
+Paul Scholes (born 16 November 1974) is an English former football pundit, coach, and player.
+Widely regarded as one of the greatest midfielders of his generation, Scholes spent his entire professional playing career with Manchester United, for whom he scored over 150 goals in more than 700 appearances between 1993 and 2013.
+Scholes won 25 trophies, including 11 Premier League titles (more than any other English player), three FA Cups, and two UEFA Champions League titles.
+He is renowned for his technical skills, accurate passing, intelligent movement, powerful shooting from long range, and goal-scoring ability.

 Scholes came through the Manchester United academy as one of Fergie's Fledglings, a group of players recruited by the club under the management of Alex Ferguson.
 He made his full debut in the 1994–95 season.
 He went on to make 718 appearances for the club, the third-highest number of appearances by any player.
 He announced his retirement from playing in May 2011 and was appointed as a coach at Manchester United.
 He returned to playing in January 2012, and played one more season for the club before retiring again in May 2013.

 Scholes represented the England national team from 1997 to 2004, gaining 66 caps and participating in the 1998 and 2002 FIFA World Cups, as well as the 2000 and 2004 UEFA European Championships.
 He announced his retirement from international football in August 2004, citing his family life and his club career with Manchester United as being more important.

 Scholes' first managerial position was at Oldham Athletic, for 31 days in February and March 2019.
 In 2020, he had a short spell as interim manager of Salford City.

 Early life

 Scholes was born on 16 November 1974 in Salford, Greater Manchester.
-He is of Irish and Northern Irish descent.
-On his mother's side, his grandmother came from Ireland, while his grandfather was from Northern Ireland.
-The family moved to Langley, Greater Manchester, when he was 18 months old, where he lived on Bowness Road and Talkin Drive.
+He is of part Irish and Northern Irish descent on his mother's side.The family moved to Langley, Greater Manchester, when he was 18 months old, where he lived on Bowness Road and Talkin Drive.
 He attended the St Mary's RC Primary School in Langley.
 The first team he played for was Langley Furrow.
 Scholes also excelled at cricket.
 At age 14, he began training with Manchester United.
 He later joined as a trainee upon leaving the Cardinal Langley Roman Catholic High School in Middleton during the summer of 1991.
 In his final term at school, he was selected to represent Great Britain National Schools in football.